Skip to content

 # no client-side fanout, plus --first / --limit modifiers)

-mxr cat --search 'from:alice newer_than:7d'
+mxr cat --search 'from:alice@example.com newer_than:7d'

-mxr cat --search 'from:alice' --limit 10 # top 10 by date desc
+mxr cat --search 'from:alice@example.com' --limit 10 # top 10 by date desc

---search lives on every read command that takes a single ID (cat, thread, headers, summarize, draft-assist, open, attachments list) and on every mutation (archive, trash, label, snooze, etc.).
-When you’re chaining mxr-on-mxr, prefer --search — it resolves once inside the daemon, with the same view the daemon mutators see.
+--search lives on the read commands that resolve a target by ID (cat, thread, headers, summarize, draft-assist, open, attachments list) and on the core mail mutations (archive, trash, label, snooze, and the rest of the mutation table in the automation contract). unsnooze, undo, send, and remind have no --search; their generated reference pages list the selectors they accept.
+When you’re chaining mxr-on-mxr, prefer --search: it resolves once inside the daemon, with the same view the daemon mutators see.
 When you’re piping into a non-mxr tool, use the --format ids | xargs form.

 For real recipes — fzf interactive pickers, jq digests, parallel xargs, cron / systemd, watch dashboards, agent prompts — see the Recipes guide.